a11delavar/lit/packages/Lit/bind/README.md

 ### Default Property

-The default property of an element is can be declared using the `@bindingDefaultProperty()` decorator or by passing the `bindingDefault` property to the `@property()` decorator.
+The default property of an element can be declared using the `@bindingDefaultProperty()` decorator or by passing the `bindingDefault` property to the `@property()` decorator.
 Both examples below are equivalent:

 ```ts
 @component('my-component')